-A powerful and deeply personal exploration of a divided country - and a hopeful vision for change.
+A RADIO 4 BOOK OF THE WEEK and a powerful and deeply personal exploration of a divided country - and a hopeful vision for change.

 'This is not another book about the relationship between Muslims and non-Muslims.
 It is THE book. . . .
 Absolutely not to be missed.' - Matthew d'Ancona

 Sarfraz Manzoor grew up in a working-class Pakistani Muslim family in Luton - where he was raised to believe that they were different, they had an alien culture and they would never accept him.
 They were white people.

 In today's deeply divided Britain we are often told they are different, they have a different culture and values and they will never accept this country.
 This time they are Muslims.